SpoonX/aurelia-authentication/doc/baseConfig.md

 loginUrl = '/auth/login';
 // The API endpoint to which logout requests are sent (not needed for jwt) logoutUrl = null;
-// The HTTP method used for 'unlink' requests (Options: 'get' or 'post') logoutMethod = 'get';
+// The HTTP method used for 'logout' requests (Options: 'get' or 'post') logoutMethod = 'get';
 // The API endpoint to which signup requests are sent signupUrl = '/auth/signup';